majdal/modex/src/models/eutopia/Table structure.md

 This is rough work designing the table structure I would "naturally" expect, based on what is in the model, and that I will use manually, for a first draft, and that will guide attempts to get SQLAlchemy or Django to munge our objects into a DB more cleverly.
+Actually, SQLAlchemy seems like it is extraordinarily flexible, and the appropriate amount of metaclass magic will probably get us there.
+ ..
+PyABM must have facilities for this.

 **run**
 ```